vinid/ltns-experiments/README.md

 In the relative folder you will find a `xx_run_reasoning.py` file that will allow you to run multiple experiments over a set of hyper-parameters.

+The code in `utils.evaluation_utilities.compute_all_values` gives you the possibility of computing performance metrix over the dataset (it is mainly a wrapper around some sklearn functions)

 ## Gold Standard

 Inside the *experiments* folder you will find the *gold_standard* folder that contains the transitive closure for